Kuraby, Queensland: Education

-Kuraby State School is a government primary (Prep-6) school for boys and girls at 1523 Beenleigh Road (27.6068°S 153.0962°E).
+Kuraby State School is a government primary (Prep–6) school for boys and girls at 1523 Beenleigh Road (27.6068°S 153.0962°E).
 In 2017, the school had an enrolment of 457 students with 35 teachers (29 full-time equivalent) and 24 non-teaching staff (14 full-time equivalent).
 It includes a special education program.

-Kuraby Special School is a special primary and secondary (Prep-12) school for boys and girls at 83 Alpita Street (27.6062°S 153.0913°E).
+Kuraby Special School is a special primary and secondary (Prep–12) school for boys and girls at 83 Alpita Street (27.6062°S 153.0913°E).
 In 2017, the school had an enrolment of 70 students with 20 teachers (17 full-time equivalent) and 34 non-teaching staff (19 full-time equivalent).

 There are no secondary schools in Kuraby.
-The nearest secondary schools are in neighbouring Runcorn and Rochedale.
+The nearest government secondary schools are Runcorn State High School in neighbouring Runcorn to the west and Rochedale State High School in Rochedale to the north-east.

 Culture

 Kuraby has a diverse population mix of old and young.
 Some of the older residents can trace their families back to the early settlement of the area.
 A number of the local streets now bear their name.